Apply

 • Two letters of recommendation, including one from a course instructor or academic advisor and one from a supervisor in a professional or other work capacity.

-• GRE scores: Although GRE (Graduate Record Exam) scores are not required, we suggest submitting scores as they may strengthen your application.
+• GRE scores (optional): Although GRE (Graduate Record Exam) scores are not required, we suggest submitting scores as they may strengthen your application.
 Official GRE scores should be forwarded to the University of Hartford using school code 3436.
 Visit www.ets.org.
-Accepted students generally have GRE scores of 300 combined (verbal/quantitative) and 3.5 or higher in analytical writing.
+Accepted students who submit scores generally have GRE scores of 300 combined (verbal/quantitative) and 3.5 or higher in analytical writing.

 • TOEFL or IELTS (for students who are not native speakers of the English language): Average TOEFL scores for students range from a minimum of 80 (Internet Based Total) and 550 (Paper Based Total).
 IELTS minimum score for graduate students is a 6.5.
 The University of Hartford is not able to support F-1 student visas for international students pursuing the MSOT program.
 International students who do not require a F-1 visa are able to apply.
 Please contact the graduate admissions office with questions.